-The final chapter of Game of Thrones (production designer: Deborah Riley) may be be more than a year away, but it's already off to a sour start.
-As noted on Twitter by Variety's TV critic Maureen Ryan, Game of Thrones Season 8 has only male writers, worsening its already female-light crew.
-There are plenty of women represented on-screen — Emilia Clarke, Sophie Turner, and Maisie Williams are among the show's long-running stars — but behind the camera, GoT falls short.
+The final season of Game of Thrones (production designer: Deborah Riley) may be be more than a year away, but it's already off to a sour start.
+As noted on Twitter by Variety's TV critic Maureen Ryan, Game of Thrones Season 8 has only male writers, worsening its already lackluster history of gender parity.
+There are plenty of women represented on-screen — Emilia Clarke, Sophie Turner, and Maisie Williams are among the show's long-running stars — but next to none behind the camera.

 That's particularly troubling for a show like Game of Thrones, whose depictions of sexual and physical violence could deeply benefit from a female point of view.
-Over the years, viewers have leveled frequent criticism against the series for featuring scenes like Sansa's rape and the burning of Shireen, both of which marked distinct departures from GoT's source material, both of which were written and directed by men, and both of which have been chastised as gratuitous.
+Over the years, viewers have leveled frequent criticism against the series for featuring scenes like Sansa's rape and the burning of Shireen, both of which marked distinct departures from GoT's source material, both of which were written and directed by men, and both of which were gratuitous.
 GoT''s storylines frequently hinge upon brutality — that's the kind of world the show exists in — but while that extends to male and female characters alike, things like sexual assault against women are too often reduced to plot devices, and GoT is one of the most guilty parties.
-If more women had creative input behind the scenes, perhaps GoT could have avoided its more problematic impulses.

 That this news comes on the heels of 2017 is especially disappointing.
-This was the year that women in Hollywood were finally, emphatically heard; the year male privilege at last gave way to consequence; and the one that rolled out projects like Big Little Lies, The Handmaid's Tale, and Keepers — all stories that feel diametrically opposed to much of GoT's storytelling.
-When they feature violence, it feels purposeful and empowering; when GoT does it, it can feel exploitative.
-Yes, the series lifts up a number of strong, dominant women, but even its most feminist moments are undercut by the scenes in which it's torn them down, usually for what reads like little more than shock value.
+This was the year that women in Hollywood were finally, emphatically heard; the year male privilege at last gave way to consequence; and the one that rolled out projects like Big Little Lies, The Handmaid's Tale, and Keepers — all stories diametrically opposed to much of GoT's storytelling.
+When they feature violence, it feels purposeful and pointed; when GoT does it, it feels exploitative.
+Yes, the series features a number of women in power, but even its most feminist moments are undercut by scenes in which it tears them down, usually for little more than shock value.

 This story was created in support of Bustle's 2018 Awards Season pledge.
 Read more here.